vsellier/apache-exo-versions-check/README.md

 # Checking

-If you connect to the deploy eXo Platform instance (default password root / gtn ) and look at the network inspector, before the version apache version 2.4.13, the websocket connection failed with a return code 400 and there the eXo Platform UI can be broken and display a blank page (eXo Platform version 4.4.0 and later) or portlet error messages (eXo Platform prior version 4.4.0).
+If you connect to the deployed eXo Platform instance (default password root / gtn ) and look at the network inspector, before the version apache version 2.4.13, the websocket connection failed with a return code 400 and then the eXo Platform UI can be broken and displays a blank page (eXo Platform version 4.4.0 and later) or portlet error messages (eXo Platform prior version 4.4.0).

 ![before 2.4.13](img/before_2.4.13.png "Responses code before 2.4.13")